boris-kolpackov/libpdjson5/README.md

 `\u0000`?), broken/missing Unicode support, or crappy software license (GPL or "do no evil").
 This library intends to avoid these flaws.

 The parser is intended to support *exactly* the JSON standard, no more, no less, so that even slightly non-conforming JSON is rejected.
-The input is assumed to be UTF-8, and all strings returned by the library are UTF-8 with possible nul characters in the middle, which is why the size output parameter is important.
+The input is assumed to be UTF-8, and all strings returned by the library are UTF-8 with possible `nul` characters in the middle, which is why the size output parameter is important.
 Encoded characters (`\uxxxx`) are decoded and re-encoded into UTF-8.
 UTF-16 surrogate pairs expressed as adjacent encoded characters are supported.

 One exception to this rule is made to support a "streaming" mode.
-When a JSON "stream" contains multiple JSON objects (optionally separated by JSON whitespace), the default behavior of the parser is to allow the stream to be "reset," and to continue parsing the stream.
+When a JSON "stream" contains multiple JSON values (optionally separated by JSON whitespace), if the streaming mode is enabled, the parser will allow the stream to be "reset" and to continue parsing the subsequent values.

 The library is usable and nearly complete, but needs polish.